-Robbert Fortgens shows us his own progress and changing insights in paintings that each form a stadium within that progress.
-Together they provide the viewer an image of a process that is called ‘How do I become who I want to be’.
+Fortgens through his works shows the audience his own battles.
+Each piece represents a stage of his creative progression.
+Together they present the viewer with a story that is called ‘How do I become who I want to be’.
 Fortgens used to paint still life’s with beautiful realistic pears and graceful female figures.
-However, he did notice how much the conventions of a profession, that also involves painting, can become a prison and how creating artistic content and meaning can get in the way of a clear insight.
-Everybody comes along crossroads in their lives and, like the demigod Herakles once did, make a moral choice that determines the rest of his life.
+However, he did notice how much the conventions of a profession, that also involves painting, can become a prison and how creating artistic content and meaning can get in the way of a distinct vision.
+Everybody comes along crossroads in their lives and, like the demigod Herakles, makes a moral choice that determines the rest of his life.

 Fortgens returned to the artistic inspirations of his youth, he starts to paint, and basically shows what inspires him.
 One might think that this would make his work more accessible only for the people who know him, but the individual becomes universal.
 The reason his work appeals to more and more people, proves that something is expressed in his artwork that connects us with the artist himself.
 His issues become our issues and that makes it universal.
-This is a strange paradox, because as Fortgens shows more of himself within his artwork, he releases the pressure of his ‘personality’ and ‘achievements’.
-Progress in his work now means ‘letting go’, but in the opposite of helpless passivity.
-Fortgens is a powerful man and the strength in his paintings lies in the fact that he makes sure all his forces are bound together.
-It is remarkable that his use of colour became more limited and now only consists of red, black, white and some other tones, while the expressive possibilities only increased in the years.
-One might think that such sober tones and monumentality are accompanied by loss of momentum.
-In contrast, in the artwork of Fortgens there is always a tension of forces present.
-Because of the struggle of the paint on the canvas, all the artworks form a contradiction, individually as well as in a whole.
+This is a strange paradox, because as Fortgens reveals more about himself within his artwork, he releases the pressure of his ‘personality’ and ‘achievements’.
+Progress in his work now means ‘letting go’.